-- Tackling of dilapidated co-ownership properties.
+- Production of social housing. - Tackling of dilapidated co-ownership properties.

 In 2021, ALI provided its eligible subsidiaries with equity to finance acquisitions and improvements of private housing in dilapidated co-ownership properties included in the "Initiatives Copropriétés" plan set up by the State.